openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var maxLimit: UInt32
 ```

-**Function:** Maximum byte limit for response messages.
-Default is 5MB, in bytes.
+**Description:** Maximum byte limit for response messages, default is 5MB, in bytes.
 Maximum value is 10MB, in bytes.

 **Type:** UInt32